 During 2023, the Company announced UpLift to transform the Company's operating model.
-UpLift will include, among other aspects, the standardization of processes and improvement of supply chain procurement, as well as restructuring actions.
+UpLift will include, includes, among other aspects, the standardization of processes and improvement of supply chain procurement, as well as organizational changes which result in restructuring actions.
 See Note 16, "Restructuring and Transformation Costs" for information regarding UpLift restructuring actions and related costs incurred.